sathappanPR/Adult_Census_Income_Prediction/README.md

 # adult_salary

 HOME PAGE<br/>
-•	Where the user will enter their details such as,<br/>
+•Where the user will enter their details such as,<br/>
     1. Age,
     2. Workclass,
     3. Education,